Hello!

 • Accurate computation of surface integrals

-• Fast direct solvers for elliptic partial differential equations on static and dynamic surfaces
+• Fast direct solvers for elliptic PDEs on static and evolving surfaces

-📘 This semester I am teaching a course on Approximation Theory at TU Dresden.
+I taught a course on Approximation Theory at TU Dresden.

-The course discusses both the theoretical foundations and practical aspects of approximating and interpolating functions, with a focus on high-order polynomials, trigonometric series, and rational functions.
+The course covered both the theoretical foundations and practical aspects of function approximation and interpolation, with a focus on high-order polynomials, trigonometric series, and rational functions.